AdobeDocs/analytics.en/help/components/dimensions/activity-map-region.md

 ## Dimension items

 Dimension items include regions you have labeled on your site.
-Specific labels depend on your website, what HTML ID's are used, and if semantic HTML elements are present.
+Specific region values depend on what `id` attributes are used, and if semantic HTML elements are present.